Roadmap

 • A final statewide standard is adopted, and compliance guidelines are sent to manufacturers and distributors.

-• Commerce and Ecology develop contractor training, early-adoption incentives, and work with utilities to align incentives with the standard.
+• The Department of Commerce and that the Department of Ecology develop contractor training, early-adoption incentives, and work with utilities to align incentives with the standard.

 2033-2035: